Zack Short Preview, Player Props: Tigers vs. Guardians

-Zack Short -- with a slugging percentage of .421 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Gavin Williams on the hill, on August 18 at 4:10 PM ET.
+On Sunday, Zack Short (.222 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Twins.
+In his last game he had a hitless showing (0-for-1) against the Guardians.

 Zack Short Game Info & Props vs. the Guardians